 I covered a similar topic earlier this year when I blogged about creating a low-cost worm compost bin.
 If you’re not a fan of worms and want to avoid dealing directly with creepy crawlies, here’s an alternative method for creating your own compost.

 Often, people use storebought bins to compost produce scraps and yard refuse.
 You can also build a bin from scratch.
 If you’re not very handy and don’t have room for a full-size compost bin, you’re in luck!
-A bucket compost system works in a pinch and is great for people who garden on their balcony or porch.
+A bucket compost system works in a pinch and is great for people who garden on their balconies or porch.

 What do you need?